epiverse-trace/cfr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# *datadelay*: Calculate robust epidemic case fatality rates
+# *datadelay*: Estimating disease severity and under-reporting

 <!-- badges: start -->